wheregmis/lumen-blocks/docsite/README.md

-# Laminar Blocks Sample App
+# Lumen Blocks Sample App

-A comprehensive demonstration application showcasing the capabilities of the `laminar-blocks` component library for Dioxus.
+A comprehensive demonstration application showcasing the capabilities of the `lumen-blocks` component library for Dioxus.
 This sample app demonstrates real-world usage patterns and provides a complete example of building modern web applications with the blocks library.

 ## 🏗️ Project Structure